UK housing market remains subdued

 The £8.8bn injection of equity reflected low levels of sales and some mortgages expiring, rather than owners making an active effort to pay off their mortgages more quickly.

-The level was similar to the £8.5bn injection in the previous quarter.'Turbulent time'
+The level was similar to the £8.5bn injection in the previous quarter.

 The boom years of UK housing market in the last decade saw a high rate of housing equity withdrawals.